scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 7
 - **Duration:** instant

 A sickening beam blasts a creature in range you can see.
-Make a spellcasting roll against the creatures Stamina.
+Make a spellcasting roll against the creatures stamina.
 On success the target gains Poison 1 for the next 10 minutes, or Poison 2 on a critical.

 Add a target for every level above 1st.